 How to identify linalool in cannabis strains

-Terpenes such as linalool contribute significantly to the distinct aroma and scent profiles of various cannabis strains.
-Identifying the presence of linalool in a particular strain can offer insights into its aromatic characteristics, helping to distinguish one variety from another.
+Terpenes such as linalool play a major role in shaping the distinctive aroma profiles of different cannabis strains.
+Detecting the presence of linalool in a particular strain can provide useful insight into its fragrance, helping to set one variety apart from another.

-Methods for testing terpene content provide valuable information about the composition of each strain, and certain varieties are known to contain higher levels of linalool, contributing to their recognisable fragrance profiles.
+Testing methods that measure terpene content give valuable information about the composition of each strain.
+Some varieties are known to contain higher levels of linalool, which contributes to their easily recognisable aromatic profiles.

 Methods for testing terpene content

-The most common method for testing terpene content is through gas chromatography-mass spectrometry (GC-MS).
-This technique separates and analyses individual chemical compounds within a sample, including terpenes such as linalool.
-However, GC-MS requires specialised equipment and is typically only available through licensed laboratories.
+The most widely used method for testing terpene content is gas chromatography–mass spectrometry (GC-MS).
+This technique separates and analyses the individual chemical compounds within a sample, including terpenes such as linalool.
+However, GC-MS requires specialised equipment and is usually carried out in licensed laboratories.

-An alternative method is sensory analysis, which involves evaluating the aroma and flavour profile of a strain using trained testers.
-While this method may not provide precise measurements of terpene content, it can still be useful for identifying strains with distinct profiles.
+Another approach is sensory analysis, which relies on trained testers to evaluate the aroma and flavour profile of a strain.
+While this method does not provide exact measurements of terpene levels, it can still be valuable for identifying varieties with distinctive aromatic characteristics.

 Examples of strains with notable linalool levels